lydiacox/T2A3_algorithm/planning.md

 # Snowman

-I will be writing an algorithm to enable two people to be able to play a game of Snowman, which I created last term but will be modifying.
+I will be writing an algorithm to enable a user to purchase a number of books from the Wizarding Series, and the discounted price displayed to the buyer.

-I will need to create a server which allows 2 clients to connect to it, and the clients.
-The game itself will run on the server.
-The server will push to the client the current state of play to print on the screen.
-It will take inputs from the clients in the form of a word to guess from Player 1, and word or letter guesses from Player 2.
+I will be basing this algorithm on the algorithm written for the workbook assignment earlier in the term, with the major difference that it will be used over a network, rather than on a single computer.

 ## Classes

 The classes & sub classes will be:
-* Game - held on the server, organises the communication between itself and the two clients.
+* Shopping List - a class to ask the buyer how many of each book they wish to purchase
-* Snowscene - will take as an input the number of melts in the game for initialisation.
-The repr will display ASCII art to illustrate the current melt status.
+* Book Sets - a class to organise the list of books into sets so that the appropriate discount can be applied
-* Player - 2 players on different clients.
+* Full Price - a class to calculate the cost of the books with no discount(s) applied
-    * Challenger - A.K.A.
-Player 1.
-At initialisation the player will have to provide for Player 2 to guess.
-A function will ensure the word is allowable, in that it only contains letters and is at least two letters long.
+* Discount - a class to calculate the price of the books with appropriate discount(s) applied
-    * Guesser - A.K.A.
-Player 2.
-At initialisation will have to provide a letter or word guess.
-A function will ensure the guess is allowable, and is either one letter long or equal in length to the word to be guessed.
+* Print Price - a class to display for the buyer the total cost of their purchase

 ## Control Flow Diagram